Lie's Third Theorem for Lie $\infty$-Algebras: Introduction

 In Section~\ref{s:lie3n}, we introduce the notion of a Lie $n^\ast$-group/oid, we prove Lie's Third Theorem for Lie $n$-algebras (Corollary~\ref{c:lien*}).
-We close by explicitly working out two examples: Example~\ref{ex:s2g}, a finite dimensional locally minimal model of the so-called string 2-group of a simple Lie algebra of compact type, and Example~\ref{ex:h2g}, a finite dimensional Lie $2^\ast$-group integrating Henriques' \cite[Example 7.10]{Hen} of a Lie 2-algebra with a nontrivial obstruction to integrating it to a 2-group.
+We close by explicitly working out two examples.
+The first, Example~\ref{ex:s2g}, is the content of Corollary \ref{cor:FinString}.
+We give a finite dimensional locally minimal model of the string 2-group of a simple Lie algebra of compact type.
+The second, Example~\ref{ex:h2g}, describes the finite dimensional Lie $2^\ast$-group integrating Henriques' \cite[Example 7.10]{Hen} of a Lie 2-algebra with a nontrivial obstruction to integrating it to a 2-group.

 Necessary background is recalled in Section~\ref{s:prelim}, detailed proofs of the construction of $k$-invariants for smooth $\infty$-groups are deferred to Appendix~\ref{app:kinvar}, while detailed proofs of the same for $L_\infty$-algebras are deferred to Appendix~\ref{app:Linf}.